-6 House Committee, Refreshment Department Functions (3rd Report, session 2008-09, HL Paper 144) and Rules Governing the Use of Facilities (2nd Report, session 2009-10, HL paper 47).
+&lt;sup>6 House Committee, Refreshment Department Functions (3rd Report, session 2008-09, HL Paper 144) and Rules Governing the Use of Facilities (2nd Report, session 2009-10, HL paper 47).

-acts on the advice of that official in determining what use to make of a facility satisfies fully the requirements of the Code of Conduct in that regard.
+official is responsible for the provision of each facility or service; a Member who acts on the advice of that official in determining what use to make of a facility satisfies fully the requirements of the Code of Conduct in that regard.